nguyensjsu/sp19-202-spattern-marshals/journal/sample.md

 - Task1: Researched on interactive game ideas with the team.
 - Task2: Updated generic team task on the sprint task sheet.
 - Task3: Initiated the droidfoot mobile greenfoot prototype.
+- Task4: Sample treasure show no show using state pattern implemented

 ### Planned Next Week
 - Task1: Plan to finalise the game idea and discuss the game rules with the team